SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### active place of articulation

-The four place distinctive features are [labial], [coronal], [dorsal], [radical] The four place distinctive features (plus pharyngeal, which isn't a distinctive feature) specify the place of the active articulator
-Ergo, labial sounds are those with [labial], coronal sounds are those with [coronal], etc.
+There are three active articulator: Lips, tongue, and the pharynx.
-Labial sounds ([labial]) are articulated with the lower lip as the active articulator.
+Labial sounds are articulated with the lips as the active articulator.
+The tongue articulator part (my term) is the general part of the tongue that approaches the passive articulator.
-Coronal, dorsal and radical sounds are all articulated with the tongue as the active articulator.
+There are three tongue articulator parts: coronal, dorsal, and radical Ergo coronal, dorsal and radical sounds are articulated with the tongue as the active articulator.
+The active place of articulation supercategory (my term) is either the active articulator articulator involved (if not tongue), or the tongue articulator parts.
+The specific active place of articulation is the active place of articulation supercategory, further precisefied as necessary (e.g. for coronal)
+The place distinctive features map onto the active place of articulation supercategory, but minus the pharynx.
+The four place distinctive features are [labial], [coronal], [dorsal], [radical]

 ###### labial

+Labial sounds are articulated with the lips as the active articulator.
 Labial sounds may have a specific degree of rounding.
 Rounding is how round the lips are.
 Labial sounds with a high degree of rounding is indicated by the distinctive feature [+round]